egarrisxn/xostarter/README.md

 Once the server is running, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
-TThe page will auto-update as you edit the file.
+The page will auto-update as you edit the file.
 Now, get to building! 🚀

 ## **Configuration**